memfault/interrupt/_drafts/embedded-async-rust.md

 why would we go through all this trouble?
 What benefit do we gain over a traditional preemptive RTOS or a bare-metal super loop?
 The answer is I/O!

-One of the biggest benefits of async Rust is smaller code size.
+One of the biggest benefits of async Rust is a much smaller RAM footprint.
 A traditional RTOS will require a stack for each task.
 Rust futures only need to keep track of variables that are used across await points.
-This means that the memory needed for an async task can be much smaller than a traditional RTOS task, as small 10s of bytes for less complex tasks!
+This means that the memory needed for an async task can be much smaller than a traditional RTOS task, as small as 10s of bytes for less complex tasks!
 This means we can spin up more tasks that have smaller discrete jobs, instead of overloading single tasks with multiple responsibilities.

 Another benefit is the lack of context switching between tasks.
 Since we're operating in a cooperative scheduling environment, we don't need to save and